Today’s most successful organizations have built their operations around data-driven decision making.

 A higher ranking increases click-through rates.
 So this metric tells your marketing team which keywords to focus on.

-Technology Considerations for Measuring KPIs
+Technology Considerations for KPI Reporting

 The growing interest in business metrics has produced endless business intelligence and KPI reporting tools.
 That means it can be difficult to determine which solution will provide the most value for the lowest cost.